omerwe/polyfun/README.md

 # PolyFun
 PolyFun (POLYgenic FUNctionally-informed fine-mapping)

-PolyFun is a framework for functionally-informed fine-mapping [(see preprint)](https://www.biorxiv.org/content/10.1101/807792v2).
-PolyFun estimates prior causal probability for SNPs, which can then be used by fine-mapping methods like [SuSiE](https://github.com/stephenslab/susieR) or [FINEMAP](http://www.christianbenner.com/).
-Unlike previous methods, PolyFun can aggregate polygenic data from across the entire genome and hundreds of functional annotations.
+This page contains the code of the method called **PolyFun**, described in [Weissbrod et al. 2019 bioRxiv](https://www.biorxiv.org/content/10.1101/807792v2).
+PolyFun is a framework for functionally-informed fine-mapping.
+PolyFun estimates prior causal probabilities for SNPs, which can then be used by fine-mapping methods like [SuSiE](https://github.com/stephenslab/susieR) or [FINEMAP](http://www.christianbenner.com/).
+Unlike previous methods for functionally-informed fine-mapping, PolyFun can aggregate polygenic data from across the entire genome and hundreds of functional annotations.

 <br><br>
 # Installation